PassEntry/android-coding-test/README.md

 the application should validate these credentials against the `/login` endpoint of the mock API (documented below).

-#### Home page

-This page should only be accessible to authenticated users.
-The login page should display the username of the authenticated user.

 #### Tap history page

 This page should only be accessible to authenticated users.
 It should display the list of pass taps which can be retrieved from the `/taps` endpoint of the mock API (documented below).